LiveHelperChat/doc/docs/custom-fields-and-prefill.md

 */
 LHCChatOptions.attr.push({'name':'EncryptedTwo','value':'sb29scUd/KH2O778oMAGLGqqi7Q9oNflysbpx4X6Dp8=','type':'hidden','size':0,'encrypted':true});

+// For default fields being prefilled/collected they have to be enabled in start chat form settings page.

 // Prefill default fields.
 If you prefill fields this way even if they have checked `Hide if prefilled`
 // They will not be hidden.